Why Should We Care About In Vitro Pericellular Oxygen?

 Agitation of a cell culture, through bubbling, stirring or shaking, is a major factor in gas exchange that has been studied thoroughly in industrial cell culture settings.
 However, it is often overlooked in academic laboratories that are working to define the biology behind critically important physiologic and pathophysiologic states.

-We will be discussing this paper further in coming posts.
+We will be discussing this paper on in vitro tissue oxygenation further in coming posts.

 2. Balin, A.K., et al., The effect of oxygen tension on the growth and metabolism of WI-38 cells.
 J Cell Physiol, 1976.
 89(2): p.
 235-49.